hausdorff/davidbalbert.github.com/_posts/2014-04-12-akamai-ssl-patch.md

 The initialization code, on the other hand, is interesting.

 We begin with a call to `secure_malloc_init` (in `crypto/buddy_allocator.c`).
-It takes as arguments `size`, the size in bytes we're to give the secure heap, `mem_min_unit`, which I think is the minimum number of bytes to give an object allocatedin the secure heap, and `overrun_bytes`, which I frankly didn't bother to understand.
+It takes as arguments `size`, the size in bytes we're to give the secure heap, `mem_min_unit`, which I think is the minimum number of bytes to give an object allocated in the secure heap, and `overrun_bytes`, which I frankly didn't bother to understand.

 ```c
 /* Module initialization, returns >0 upon success */